bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 Note, if using an older Intel-based Mac, please replace `/opt/homebrew` with `/usr/local`.

-The Bash Completion package greatly enhances the interactive shell experience, please install it as follows:
+Please also install the Bash Completion package as follows:

 ```sh
 brew install bash-completion@2
 ```

-And then add the following to your `~/.bash_profile`:
+And lastly add the following to your `~/.bash_profile`:

 ```sh
 [[ -r "$HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh" ]] && . "$HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh"